« ♥ Previous post | Next post ♥ »

 It seems easy to go into the Ornish Diet for a general health boost but modest weight loss – no fast melting 🙁

-- Avoid saturated fat, less animal products and processed foods.
+- Avoid saturated fat, animal products, and processed foods.

 - Add more fruits and vegetables.

-- Replace full fat dairy for low-fat or nonfat versions.
+- Replace full-fat dairy with low-fat or nonfat versions.

 - Add stress management techniques to your daily routine.